 Make the Cake

 Preheat oven to 375 degrees Fahrenheit.
 Butter a 10-inch round and two-inch-deep cake pan.
-Set a piece of Gefen Easy Baking Parchment Paper, cut to fit, inside, then grease parchment and dust pan with flour.
+Set a piece of Gefen Parchment Paper, cut to fit, inside, then grease parchment and dust pan with flour.
 Set aside.

 Beat eggs in a large bowl with a mixer, using the whisk attachment, until frothy.
 Gradually add sugar and beat on high speed until mixture is pale and leaves a ribbon when you lift whisk, six to eight minutes; scrape bowl halfway through.